A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: Introduction

 The dynamics of cell migration in fibrous tissues is more complex, as the cells perform several types of taxis, of which haptotaxis is essential \cite{carter}.
-Moreover, some cancer cells like glioma are able to exploit the underlying tissue anisotropy in order to enhance their motility \cite{Giese1996}, thus the orientation of tissue fibers is relevant and should be included in the modeling.
-First models employing KTEs and addressing this issue in the framework of cell migration were proposed {in} \cite{Chauviere2007,Hillen2006,HillenPainter,Painter2013}.
-Of these, {in the former study} a macroscopic PDE of reaction-diffusion-transport type involving chemo- and haptotaxis was obtained, whereas in the others some appropriate scaling led to macroscale RDEs with myopic diffusion explicitly involving the space-dependent distribution of tissue fibers. {W}orks \cite{KELKEL2012,Lorenz2014} extended the common KTE modeling framework to include both types of taxis (via adequate kernels) in the terms characterizing velocity reorientations.
-More recent multiscale models characterizing chemo- and/or haptotactic cancer cell migration in tissue networks and featuring myopic dffusion were proposed in \cite{CS20,Corbin2018,CEKNSSW,EHS,Engwer2,Engwer,Hunt2016,Kumar20}, all of which performed just formal upscalings from the micro-meso to the macrolevel.
-Rigorous passages to hyperbolic and/or parabolic limits in this context are unknown.
+Moreover, some cancer cells like glioma { (generating the most common type of primary brain tumors)} are able to exploit the underlying tissue anisotropy in order to enhance their motility \cite{Giese1996}, thus the orientation of tissue fibers is relevant and should be included in the modelling.
+First models employing KTEs and addressing this issue in the framework of cell migration were proposed in \cite{Chauviere2007,Hillen2006,HillenPainter,Painter2013}.
+Of these, in the former study a macroscopic {RDTE} involving chemo- and haptotaxis was obtained, whereas in the others some appropriate scaling led to {RDTE}s with myopic diffusion explicitly involving the space-dependent distribution of tissue fibers.
+Works \cite{KELKEL2012,Lorenz2014} extended the common KTE modelling framework to include both types of taxis (via adequate kernels) in the terms characterizing velocity reorientations.
+More recent multiscale models characterizing chemo- and/or haptotactic cancer cell migration in tissue networks and featuring myopic dffusion were proposed in \cite{CS20,Corbin2018,CEKNSSW,EHS,Engwer2,Engwer,Hunt2016,Kumar20}, all of which performed {formal} upscalings from the micro-meso{-} to the {macroscale}.